2023 Sewer Rehabilitation

 Project Element #3 involves replacing the old cast iron force main sewer pipe with new High Density Polyethylene (HDPE) pipe along Hamilton Drive from Shelter Bay Avenue to the Redwood Frontage Road.
 A force main is a pipe that uses continual pumping from a lower elevation to force the fluids to a higher elevation before it can get to its destination.
 The high pressure system requires additional care and planning with the use of a temporary by-pass system.
 This improvement work, aka, “Frontage Road Force Main Replacement” is scheduled to occur from July - September.
 During that construction period of trenching, pipe installation, and road resurfacing, the Public should expect one-lane closures along Hamilton Drive and Frontage Road.

-The remaining contract work includes surfacing paving along Hamilton Drive, from Shelter Bay Road to Frontage Road, and is scheduled for September 18 - 19.
+The remaining contract work includes traffic striping along Hamilton Drive, from Shelter Bay Road to Frontage Road, and is scheduled for October 25.

 For any questions or comments, please contact: